boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R32_a_pozniej_rekordowo_i_z_klasa.md

 /--
 Linked lists: ordered lists, in which each element has a reference to the next element.

-[To mówię ja, to znaczy (współ)autor: Przepraszam, że tak wszedłem dokumentacji w słowo, ale chciałem powiedzieć, że na Twoim miejscu nie przejmowałbym się za bardzo tym technicznym objaśnieniem.]
+[To mówię ja, (współ)autor: Przepraszam, że tak wszedłem dokumentacji w słowo, ale chciałem powiedzieć, że na Twoim miejscu nie przejmowałbym się za bardzo tym technicznym objaśnieniem.]

 Most operations on linked lists take time proportional to the length of the list, because each element must be traversed to find the next element.